Film Prize of the Robert Bosch Stiftung

-The international Film Prize Jury announced the three 2020 Film Prize Winners at the award ceremony held during Berlinale Talents on February 23, 2020.
+Finally, the Film Prize winners were announced at the award ceremony held during Berlinale Talents each year.

 The aim of the Film Prize was to provide first international co-producing experience, to offer support in the film business and to foster the idea of intercultural exchange.
 Furthermore, opening the door to various film markets and festivals, the participants could benefit from valuable platforms with the film industry, hence establish or extend their network.